rascully/Stream-Monitoring-Data-Exchange-Specifications/README.md

 Although these data have been processed successfully on a computer system at the U.S. Geological Survey (USGS), no warranty expressed or implied is made regarding the display or utility of the data for other purposes, nor on all computer systems, nor shall the act of distribution constitute any such warranty.
 The USGS or the U.S. Government shall not be held liable for improper or incorrect use of the data described and/or contained herein.

 # About
-Below is the first version of the Stream Habitat Metric Data Exchange Standard.
+This is the Stream Habitat Metric Data Exchange Standard.
 The standard is maintained as a GitLab repository Stream Monitoring Data Exchange Standard based on recommendations from Ornelas et al. 2021 for using Git repositories to document and version data standards.

 ## Mission and Goal of Standard
 The Stream Habitat Data exchange standard provides content and structure for integrating stream habitat monitoring metrics and metadata from multiple programs.
 When we refer to stream habitat data, we refer to the instream physical characteristics.
 Values are measured within a linear reach defined by a starting and endpoint, but locations are represented as a point in datasets.
 Metrics are values resulting from reducing measurements taken one or more times during the study period according to procedures defined by the response design (Stevens & Urquhart 2000).